dfinity/gix-components/src/routes/components/layout.md

 Although the default slot accepts any type of elements, to implement a responsive layout, it is recommended to use a `main` element that will be styled by the library.

-Likewise, if you wish to display some footer action, it is also recommended to use a `footer` element that is automatically positioned too.
+Likewise, if you wish to display some footer action, it is also recommended to use a `footer` element that is automatically absolutely positioned too.

 Example 1: